jaydheer12/jaydheer12/README.md

 📍 Kakinada, Andhra Pradesh, India

-💻 Passionate about developing real-world web applications using Python and modern web technologies.
+💻 Passionate Full Stack Developer with a strong interest in Python, Web Development, Data Analytics, and Artificial Intelligence.

-🚀 Interested in Full Stack Development and Artificial Intelligence.
+🚀 I enjoy building practical web applications that solve real-world problems.

-🌱 Always learning new technologies and improving problem-solving skills.
+📚 Continuously learning new technologies and improving my programming skills.

 🎯 Looking for opportunities as a Full Stack Developer or AI Engineer.